CHILD & YOUTH DIABETES

 Our Child & Youth Diabetes Strategy focuses on the prevention of type 2 diabetes and its complications affecting Indigenous Peoples and communities in northern and remote regions of Canada.

-Diabetes is one of the most common chronic diseases in children and youth.
-Type 1 diabetes, the main form of the disease in children, has been increasing around the world and is occurring much earlier in life.
-Type 2 diabetes, which used to be thought of as an adult disease, has been rising in Canada and globally in children and youth over the past two decades.
-Significant increases in overweight/obesity and physical inactivity are likely contributing to the growth of type 2 diabetes in children and youth.
+Diabetes is one of the most common chronic diseases affecting children and youth.
+Type 1 diabetes, the primary form of the disease in children, has been rising globally and is occurring much earlier in life.
+Over the past two decades, type 2 diabetes—once seen as an adult disease—has also increased among children in Canada and worldwide.
 Diabetes during pregnancy, which heightens the risk of developing type 2 diabetes for both the mother and the child, has also been increasing steadily.
-The early onset of both type 1 and type 2 diabetes increases the risk for related complications, such as kidney disease, blindness and amputations.
-Once diagnosed with diabetes, children and youth must manage the disease throughout their lives.

-Our Strategic Approach
+Our Strategic Approach & Current Focus

 Understand our Impact